 * The number of GPUs that's reserved for the container.
 Values must be a whole integer. memory

-* can be specified in limits
+* can be specified in limits, requests, or both.
+If memory is

-* specified in both places, then the value that's specified in limits
+* specified in both places, then the value that's specified in limits must be equal to the

-* value that's specified in requests
+* value that's specified in requests.

 *